Lakshmidevibellala/hello-world/README.md

 # hello-world
 hi
-i like node.js to learn about this and used to how to writw the code
+i like node.js to learn about this and used to how to write the code